At DLD we have made the innovative mould for 21st Century #UrbanBoarding.

 Can I have guests?

-Guests are not allowed into the Boarding House, although boarders may ask permission from a Houseparent to bring a guest into the College in the evenings or at weekends.
-Once given permission guests may come to the Atrium or the Refectory once they have signed in with a Houseparent.
+Guests are not allowed into the Boarding House, although boarders may ask permission from a Houseparent to bring a guest into the school in the evenings or at weekends.
+Once given permission guests may come to the Atrium or the Global Kitchen once they have signed in with a Houseparent.

 Can I stay for the holidays?